approov/quickstart-android-java-okhttp/SHAPES-EXAMPLE.md

 > Note that this command also requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

 Next we need to inform Approov that it needs to substitute the placeholder value for the real API key on the `Api-Key` header.
-Only a single line of code needs to be changed at `io/approov/shapes/MainActivity.java:134`:
+Only a single line of code needs to be changed in `io/approov/shapes/MainActivity.java`:

 ![Approov Substitute Header](readme-images/approov-subs-header.png)